paoloose/discrete-mathematics/README.md

 ![Moving clouds](./assets/banner.png)

 There are three course projects hosted here.
-Their logic/apis/packages reside in their respective folders in `assignments/`, while all the frontend is in `frontend/`.
+Their logic/apis/packages reside in their respective folders in `assignments/`, while all the web is in `frontend/src/pages`.

 ```plain
 ├── assets